 Yes, it may seem a little far-fetched (get it), but a woof-derful dog shower actually oozes luxury!
 After all, if you have the space to install a dog shower in your laundry room, your home must be quite luxurious.

 With the necessary plumbing, a dog shower is so worth it if you have a dog who loves to roll in the mud on their walks!
 And if your laundry room is near an outside door, even better!
 Those muddy paws will never trail through your house again… If you want a doggy-themed laundry room, why not install a dog wallpaper mural as well?
 Wouldn't that be grrr-eat?

 To sum it up: what should a laundry room have?

 - A washing and drying machine

-- A sink to hand wash or soak delicate items
+- A Belfast sink to hand wash or soak delicate items

-- Fun decoration: strong colours or fun wallpaper
+- Fun decoration: strong colors or laundry room wallpaper

 - Laundry baskets

 Now that you’ve read our laundry room ideas, are you ready to do a laundry room makeover?
 Let us know how it goes by leaving a comment below!